giltayar/bilt/docs/contributing.md

 All bilt code is in the [packages](../../) directory, in a flat hierarchy.
 Let's go over what those packages are.
 We'll go top down.

+But before that, there is the site itself.
+You can find information about contributing to it in the contributing doc [there](../packages/site/README.md).

 ## List of packages and their use

 ### The main "CLI" package